Donchuks02/HNG12-Stage1_Task/README.md

-Below is an example of a `README.md` file tailored for a Django REST Framework project:

----

 # Number Classifier API

 The Number Classifier API is a Django REST Framework-based service that accepts a number as input and returns interesting mathematical properties along with a fun fact.
 Whether you're curious about prime numbers, Armstrong numbers, or just want to know the sum of its digits, this API is here to help!